 - Are you trying to do too much in your coaching business?
 A simple way to tell…

 - The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal (Get the audio book free with Audible trial.)

 Need More Clients For Your Coaching Business?

-Get “How To Get 10 New Clients In 30 Days” free of charge, as our thanks for being a ProCoach Podcast listener!
+Get Laurel’s 5-Step System To Land Coaching Clients On Demand free of charge, as our thanks for being a ProCoach Podcast listener!

 Help Your Friends Build A Profitable Coaching Business…

 If you like ProCoach Podcast, please tell a friend (maybe even two).
-And if you really like ProCoach Podcast, a review on iTunes would be great too.
+And if you really like ProCoach Podcast, a review on Apple Podcasts would be great too.